 We are on the highway of genetic manipulation, cloning and molecular biotechnology, to the final destination of the engineering of all life.

-Today, genetically engineered seeds are being promoted to farmers, we have already cloned animals and are, in fact, in the early stages of manipulating human embryos in order to design our progeny.
+Today, genetically modified seeds are being promoted to farmers, we have already cloned animals and are, in fact, in the early stages of manipulating human embryos in order to design our progeny.

-Still, there are a strong few who love turning these advancements into profit-making schemes, thus tilting the balance dangerously toward destructive tendencies that ultimately affect us all.
-We are all witness everyday of how easily and rapidly these destructive tendencies spread.
+Still, there are a strong few who love turning these advancements into profit-making schemes, thus tilting the balance dangerously toward destructive tendencies that, ultimately, affect us all.
+We are all everyday witnesses of how easily and rapidly these destructive tendencies spread.